Are we copilots or just passengers on ‘AI flights’?

 Human agency in the age of AI

 A few days ago, while boarding a flight, I glanced into the cockpit.
 It was a maze of screens, dials, levers, and buttons—even on the ceiling!
 The confident smiles of the pilot and copilot reassured me, and we landed smoothly.
 In my seat pocket, I found an ad for Microsoft’s Copilot, an AI tool promising to solve business and societal problems.
-It made me wonder: are we copilots on this “AI flight,” navigating alongside, or are we just passengers, content to fasten our seatbelts?
+It made me wonder: are we copilots on this “AI flight,” participating in navigation, or are we just passengers, content to fasten our seatbelts?

 Unfortunately, the reality is that we are mostly passengers.
 We understand very little about how AI functions, how it uses our data, or even how reliable its outputs are.
 But it doesn’t have to be this way.